nsnyder/nsnyder.github.com/README.md

 npm run serve
 ```

-You may also choose to run `vue ui` or `npm run vue-ui` to have a use a nicer interface.
+You may also choose to run `vue ui` or `npm run vue-ui` to have a nicer interface.

 ### Compiles and minifies for production
 ```